Second Home Mortgage | Requirements & Guide 2025

 3. Residency requirements for second homes

-You couldn’t finance a property using a second home mortgage and then rent it out full-time.
-You yourself need to stay there for part of the year.
+You can’t finance a property using a second home mortgage and then rent it out full-time.
+To qualify for a second home mortgage, you must occupy the property for a portion of the year.
 Why?
 Because if you plan to rent the home full time, it’s considered an investment property — not a second home.
 Investment property loans have higher interest rates and different loan requirements.

-In addition, the home must be a reasonable distance away from the buyer’s primary residence.
+In addition, lenders typically require that the second home be located a certain distance away from your primary residence.
+Properties located too close to your main home may not qualify as a second home in the eyes of lenders.
 It also helps if the house is in a resort community or area.
 In short, the property must “feel” like a recreational residence, not a rental property posing as one.

 4. Down payment requirements for a second home